Can you point to any particular book and say it made a significant impact on your preaching?

 We should be expositors who can tell the story of God’s glory in a manner that grips the hearts and minds of the people.

-Whether we add humor, drama, good illustrations, or use a narrative text, our sermons should find the big picture of the text and simply repaint the picture so as to appeal to the heart of each hearer with the message of God.
+Whether we add humour, drama, good illustrations, or use a narrative text, our sermons should find the big picture of the text and simply repaint the picture so as to appeal to the heart of each hearer with the message of God.

 What truly spoke to me, however, is the fact that Miller calls for the preacher to be a person in whom the fire of God burns.